The best cheap cell phone plans 2024

 (Image credit: H_Ko/Shutterstock)

-The picks below include several different options, so that you can find one that uses the phone network best serving your area.
+The picks below include several different options, so that you can find one that uses the wireless network best serving your area.
 According to my research, Mint Mobile and Visible have the best low-cost options, but I'm spotlighting the cheap phone plans at AT&T, T-Mobile and Verizon for people who are more comfortable getting their service from big-name providers.
 Of the Big Three, Verizon's prepaid data plan offers the right mix of data and price.

 In addition to our top seven picks, I've also listed what you can find at a variety of different carriers with a hard cap of $40 each month.
 That way, you can get a true comparison of what the best cheap cell phone plan really is.